Why do we need to use CodeArtifact?

 Let's imagine you're working on a software project and you're using open source packages, but you also have some custom packages that you'd like to keep private within the company or you don’t want to share.
 At this point, AWS CodeArtifact makes it very simple to store the packages and enable developers to access these packages.

-, and after creating the repository, develop our simple function that returns "Hello world, AWS CodeArtifact is very easy."
+Let’s start with creating an empty repository on Github and call it sample-pip-package, and after creating the repository, develop our simple function that returns "Hello world, AWS CodeArtifact is very easy."

 Then we will create a repository where we can store our packages on AWS CodeArtifact with the AWS CLI.
 A domain must be created for the repository.